Public Ministry of Nicaragua: Corruption in the Public Ministry

 Although established as an independent institution, the Public Ministry of Nicaragua has faced criticism regarding its role in law enforcement and governance.
 Law 346 affirms its autonomy, stating that it must operate without subordination to any state power (Article 6).
 However, various reports have raised concerns about its effectiveness and impartiality.
-The Office of the Prosecutor, responsible for investigating and prosecuting crimes, has been subject to allegations of inaction and selective enforcement.
-In 2008, the U.S. State Department reported that "Public Ministry officials, some judges, and law enforcement authorities did not provide appropriate treatment to trafficking victims."
+The Office of the Prosecutor, responsible for investigating and prosecuting crimes, has been accused of inaction and selective enforcement.
+In 2008, the U.S. Department of State reported that "Public Ministry officials, some judges, and law enforcement authorities did not provide appropriate treatment to trafficking victims."
 In 2021, the U.S. Department of the Treasury sanctioned the Public Ministry, citing its involvement in politically motivated prosecutions and actions that undermined democratic processes.
 Reports by international human rights experts have also linked the ministry to the detention and investigation of presidential candidates, which prevented them from participating in elections.

-Public Ministry Since 2018
+Public Ministry since 2018

 Since the outbreak of political unrest in 2018, sparked by protests against proposed social security reforms and broader government policies, criticism of the Public Ministry has intensified, particularly regarding its role in Daniel Ortega's administration.
 The protests, which escalated into a broader anti-government movement, were met with a violent crackdown by security forces, leading to allegations of human rights violations.
 Following these events, the Public Ministry was tasked with investigating deaths and injuries among students, police, and civilians, as well as incidents of theft affecting individuals and businesses, and damage to both public and private property.
 International organizations, such as the Inter-American Commission on Human Rights, were "informed about the absence of due diligence by the National Police and the Public Ministry in the investigation into the criminal incidents committed in the protests, especially against protesters and government opponents."
-Incidents like the killing of journalist Ángel Gahona have raised serious concerns.
+Incidents such as the killing of journalist Ángel Gahona have raised serious concerns.
 Gahona was killed on April 21, 2018, while reporting on the protests.
 However, the Public Ministry failed to detain or investigate any National Police or paramilitary members present at the scene, sparking public outrage.
 Instead, two civilians, Brandon Lovo (18) and Glen Slate (21), were accused and convicted in a closed judicial hearing.
 Notably, none of the prosecution's 36 witnesses placed the accused at the crime scene.
 The investigation also concluded that the murder weapon was homemade, despite the defense's technical expert arguing that such a weapon could not have achieved such accuracy; the judge excluded this testimony at the trial.
 Furthermore, the weapon presented as evidence lacked fingerprints and gunshot residue, raising further doubts about the prosecution's case.
 Incidents such as this have raised serious concerns, as authorities failed to explore all possible leads and conducted a criminal investigation filled with procedural irregularities.